stevenroose/hal/README.md

 - bip32
 	- derive: derive keys and addresses from extended keys
+	- inspect: inspect a BIP-32 xpub or xpriv

 - block
 	- create: create a binary block from JSON